 To protect your personal information from being disclosed to the wrong person, we have processes in place to ensure that your identity is confirmed as well as the information that you are requesting.

-To request access to your personal information, please send the following information to the Privacy Officer, ABMDR, Level 4, 727 George Street, Haymarket NSW 2000:
+To request access to your personal information, please send the following information to our Privacy Officer at our published address:

 We will try to respond to your request within 30 days but the time to respond can vary depending upon the information requested and the number of requests received.
 If you can be as specific as possible about the information requested this assists in collating and providing the information.
 In certain circumstances, we are allowed to deny or limit the access we provide; if so, we’ll let you know in writing our reasons.